Nigerian Sandwich Toast is Different.

 My kids made me take a journey down memory lane, and in a good way.
 They wanted to know “some of my favorite breakfasts growing up in Nigeria.”
 Even though I have repeated shared a number of foods with them, they clearly desired another 9ja breakfast.
-Listen, I am always in a mood to share my 9ja hearty and happy eats, this entire blog runs on Nigerian food inspiration.
+Listen, I am always in a mood to share my 9ja hearty and happy eats, this blog runs on Nigerian food inspiration and my desire to share my childhood memories with my kids.

 Toast it Your Way.